-In general, Medicare offers prescription drug coverage through Part D. This coverage is offered by approved private companies.
+In general, Medicare offers prescription drug coverage through Part D. Approved private companies offer this coverage.
 You can also join an Advantage Plan that includes drug coverage.
 Generally, you will have to pay a premium for Medicare prescription drug coverage.
-If you don’t join a Medicare drug plan when you’re first eligible you can enroll late but with a late fee.
+If you don’t join a Medicare drug plan when you’re first eligible, you can enroll late but with a late fee.

 Special Enrollment Period

 You should check with your employer or union benefits administrator to know if you need to sign up for part b.
 You are exempt from the late enrollment penalty if you meet the following requirements.

 - You’re 65 or older, and you or your spouse is currently working, and you’re covered by an employer or union group health plan based on that employment.

 - You’re under 65 and disabled, you or a family member is working, and you’re covered by an employer or union group health plan based on that employment.

 You can sign up for Part B anytime while you’re covered by an employer or union group health plan based on current employment, or for up to 8 months after the group health plan coverage or the employment ends, whichever happens first.